 Before you actually appoint a member of your family or a close friend, there are some important considerations to make.
 Firstly, you should only consider them if they really want the job.
-They will only gain respect from other staff members by earning it and if their heart isn’t really in the job, this will soon become evident and will have a negative impact on other members of your staff who may start resenting the employee and even you as an employer.
+They will only gain respect from other staff members by earning it.
+If their heart isn’t really in the job, this will soon become evident and will have a negative impact on other members of your staff who may start resenting the employee, and even you as an employer.

 Minimising the Risks

-Following careful consideration in deciding whether or not to offer a job to a family member or friend, once you have decided they are the right person for the job and have appointed them, you need to take certain steps to minimise the risks that may arise.
+If you have made careful consideration in deciding whether or not to offer a job to a family member or friend, and have appointed them, you need to take certain steps to minimise the risks that may arise.

-It’s crucial to avoid alienating other staff members by showing preferential treatment as this could be detrimental to your business.
+It’s crucial to avoid alienating other staff members by showing preferential treatment.
+This could be detrimental to your business.
 If you have an Appraisal Scheme in place, make sure that your relative or friend is subject to the same appraisal procedure as all other staff members.

-Performance related pay might be an area you could consider introducing (if you do not have it in place already) as this would minimise any suggestions from other members of staff that your relative or friend is receiving preferential treatment.
+Performance related pay might be an area you could consider introducing (if you do not have it in place already).
+This would minimise any suggestions from other members of staff that your relative or friend is receiving preferential treatment.

 Preventing Communication Breakdown